AMS SolutionsPosted December 24, 2025

 By handing over the back-end billing, you free up your internal team to focus on what they do best: providing excellent patient care.
 A great billing partner acts as an extension of your practice, working behind the scenes to manage claims, follow up on payments, and handle the intricate details of medical billing.
 This allows you to maintain a healthier cash flow and improve your practice’s overall financial performance without having to hire, train, and manage an in-house billing department.
 It’s about bringing in specialized expertise to make your practice more efficient and profitable.

-What Services Are Included?
+What Services Are Included in an Outsourced Plan?

 When you outsource your billing, you’re typically handing over the entire revenue cycle management process.
 This starts with verifying patient insurance eligibility and benefits before their appointment.
 After the visit, your partner handles medical coding, charge entry, and submitting claims electronically to insurance companies.
 They also manage payment posting, follow up on unpaid claims, and handle the appeals process for any denials.
 Essentially, they take care of all the administrative tasks required to get you paid, from claims processing and data entry to managing your accounts receivable.
 This comprehensive approach ensures every claim is handled correctly from start to finish.

-How the Outsourcing Process Works
+How Does the Outsourcing Process Work?

 The process is a partnership built on clear communication.
 Your practice provides the necessary patient and visit information—like superbills or charge sheets—through a secure system.
 From there, the billing company takes the lead.
 Their team reviews codes for accuracy, submits claims to payers, and manages all follow-up communication with insurance companies.
 They post payments as they come in, address any rejections or denials, and manage patient statements and inquiries.
 To make it all work, you’ll have regular check-ins and access to performance reports to monitor key metrics and stay informed about your practice’s financial health.

-Integrating with Your Practice Management System
+How to Integrate with Your Practice Management Software

 A common question is how an outside service will work with your existing software.
 A professional billing partner should be able to integrate seamlessly with your current Practice Management (PM) or Electronic Health Record (EHR) system.
 This integration is key to a smooth workflow, as it allows for the secure and efficient transfer of patient data and billing information.
 Before committing, it’s important to confirm that the company can work with your technology.
 This ensures there are no disruptions to your daily operations and creates a controlled, sustainable approach to managing your revenue cycle.